koadaboa/mlb_pitcher_pred/README.md

 ### `game_level_matchup_stats`

-Joins `game_level_starting_pitchers` with `game_level_team_batting` so each row represents one pitcher/team matchup for a game.
+Joins `statcast_starting_pitchers` with `game_level_team_batting` so each row represents one pitcher/team matchup for a game.
 Contains all pitcher metrics along with the aggregated opponent batting features.

 ## Pipeline Structure